Frequently Asked Questions

 Marriage, divorce and related matters are governed by State Law.
-The State of New Jersey legislature establishes grounds for divorce by Statute and can change these grounds.
+The State of New Jersey legislature establishes grounds for divorce by Statute (N.J.S.A.
+2A:34-2) and can change these grounds.
 Many other States may provide for divorce on different grounds and may require that there be an alleged and proven act of fault or that the parties have lived separate for a certain length of time.
-In New Jersey a Complaint for Divorce must allege one of the following grounds and without one of these the Court is not authorized to grant a divorce:
+In New Jersey a Complaint for Divorce must allege one of the following:

 3. Extreme Cruelty (mental or physical)

 4. No-Fault Separation (living separate and apart for 18 months)

 10. Irreconcilable Differences (breakdown of the marriage for a period of 6 months without reasonable prospect of reconcilliation)

 Whatever ground(s) for divorce a party relies on, it will have to be proved.
 The exact type and amount of evidence necessary to prove a certain ground are established by prior cases which your lawyer makes it her business to know.
 In New Jersey, there must be a some point a hearing at which time it is possible that at least one witness besides your self may have to testify about the allegations.
 You will be asked to provide your lawyer with certain relevant information on a confidential questionnaire, from which we will get the necessary facts for preparing and filing legal documents including the Complaint for Divorce, or if you have been served with a Complaint for Divorce, an Answer to the Complaint with Counterclaim if appropriate.

 Who can file for a divorce in New Jersey?

 Specific residency requirements for various causes of actions are contained in N.J.S.A.2A:34-10.
 Generally, however, a party filing a Complaint for Divorce must have lived in the State for at least one year preceding the filing of the Complaint.